Steerable Adversarial Scenario Generation through Test-Time Preference Alignment: Supplementary Results

 \subsection{Adversarial Generation Evaluation against IDM and Rule-based Policies}

 In addition to the Replay and RL policies presented in the main paper, we provide comprehensive benchmark results against two other common types of policies: a rule-based autopilot and the Intelligent Driver Model (IDM).
 Tab.~\ref{tab:results_rule} and Tab.~\ref{tab:results_idm} show that the trends observed previously hold.
 SAGE consistently achieves the best trade-off, delivering competitive adversarial performance while maintaining unparalleled realism and map compliance.
-Specifically, the realism and map compliance penalties of our generated scenarios are an order of magnitude lower than most baselines, underscoring the general applicability and effectiveness of our HGPO framework across a variety of ego agent behaviors.
+Specifically, the realism and map compliance penalties of our generated scenarios are an order of magnitude lower than most baselines, underscoring the general applicability and effectiveness of our HGPO framework across a variety of ego agent behaviors. {Without the elaborated design of reward functions, some baselines can generate unexpected and unstable behaviors, which can violate basic traffic rules (see Fig. \ref{Fig_king_and_rule}).}